Conventional resampling method

 ./lsqfit_2pt.py > lsq.log 2>&1

-append error message
+2>&1append error message

 tar

-instead of password
+ssh phyzjun-user3@sylogin.hpc.sjtu.edu.cnusr: username, host: remote machinekey instead of password

-: create RSA key (public and private)id_rsa.pub
+ssh-keygen: create RSA key (public and private)id_rsa.pub to othersid_rsa privatessh-copyid usr@host: install your pubkey to host~/.ssh/configHost sysjtu

 HostName sylogin.hpc.sjtu.edu.cn